enricoKoschel/GameboyEmulator/README.md

 You can build this repository yourself by

 1. Downloading the code
-2. Navigating to the folder in which the .csproj file lies (normally '/GameboyEmulator/GameboyEmulator/')
+2. Navigating to the folder in which the .csproj file lies (normally */GameboyEmulator/GameboyEmulator/*)
-3. Running 'dotnet build' inside the console
+3. Running 'dotnet build -c release' inside the console

+You will find the executable inside the folder */bin/release/netcoreapp6.0/*

 # Controls